snowplow-archive/snowplow.github.com/_posts/2015-02-18-snowplow-android-tracker-0.3.0-released.md

 RxJava also manages sudden spikes in usage to a particular Observable function.
 If say your application sends 500 events in under a second to the Tracker, Rx will store the excess events in a Backpressure queue and then assign tasks to the thread pool to quickly deal with the sudden influx.

-Some other advantages over using  include:
+Some other advantages compared to using AsyncTask include:

 - No rules over creating and invoking the methods from the UI Thread, unlike AsyncTask.
 We can invoke Observables anywhere we like
 - Not limited by the fact that a task can be executed only once, again unlike AsyncTask.
 We can invoke Observables many many times and the action can be easily queued.